xpack/web-jekyll/pages/dev-tools/meson-build/index.md

 an open source project hosted on [GitHub](https://github.com/mesonbuild/meson/).

-The Meson project is writen in Python.
+The Meson project is written in Python.
 To simplify dependencies management, the xPack Meson Build embeds a Python3 instance.

 ## Benefits